bobghosh91/selenium-windy-automation/README.md

  - *openpyxl*:
    - To handle parameterization from Excel files, making it easy to manage test data for multiple test cases dynamically.

+### Allure Reporting Integration:

+`Allure Reports` have been integrated into the framework to provide visually rich and interactive test reports.
+It helps track test execution history, view detailed step-by-step test results, and debug failures more efficiently.
+Allure reports can be generated post-test execution, providing stakeholders with easy access to the results in an intuitive format.

 ### Docker Compose:

 `docker-compose` and `dynamic-docker-compose` configurations have been added to the project, allowing you to choose between these setups based on your preference.
 Instructions for deploying the docker-compose on remote engines like AWS EC2 are included below.

+## Prerequisites

+---
+Before setting up and running the project, ensure you have the following installed:

+1. **Python:** (<u>strictly version 3.10 and above</u>)
+2. **pip:**
+   - Comes with Python 3.x installations.
+Verify it using:
+     ```bash
+     pip --version
+     ```
+3. **Allure Command Line**
+   - Used for generating and viewing Allure reports.
+   - Install via the command line:
+     - For MacOS:
+       ```bash
+       brew install allure
+       ```
+     - For Windows: Download the [Allure Commandline](https://docs.qameta.io/allure/#_installing_a_commandline) and follow the installation steps.

+4. **Docker** and **Docker Compose** (for running the Docker setup)
+   - Install Docker and Docker-Compose from their [official](https://docs.docker.com/) website.

+5. **AWS CLI** (for uploading reports to S3, optional)
+   - You can install the AWS CLI from [AWS CLI Installation Guide](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).

+Ensure that all dependencies are installed before proceeding to the [Setup Instructions](#setup-instructions).

 ## Setup Instructions

+---
 1. **Clone or Download the Repository:**
    - Clone or download the repo and open in any IDE of choice(pycharm preferred).
 2. **Replace Credentials:**